OneBusAway/onebusaway-alexa/README.md

 ### Install and Use

 This project isn't released publicly yet.
-We plan to make the first release around January 2016.
+We plan to make the first release in early 2016.

 Initial spoken setup: TBD